Opulinks-Tech/QuickDev-Framework/README.md

   - “cloud”: examples that demonstrate how to adapt cloud template of QuickDev framework.
     - “tcp_demo”:  demonstrate a simple TCP communicate between server and device, and how to adapt the QuickDev cloud template to TCP server.
     - “mqtt_demo”: demonstrate a simple MQTT communicate with broker, and how to adapt the QuickDev cloud template to MQTT broker.
+    - "aws": an example as a slave device that demonstrate the MQTT cloud's connection and data post/receive functionalities
+    - "aws_host": a host example for aws example.
+  - "module": an example as a slave device which can be controlled by the host via UART
+    - "opl": Include three pre-configurations: OPL_MODULE, OPL_AWS_BLE, and OPL_AWS_HTTP.
+  - "ota": demonstrate the firmware upgrade over the air base on different application layer protocol
+    - "http_ota": a demonstration of the OTA via HTTP
+  - "peripheral":
+    - "app_fim": The example for application using FIM, apply Zone2
+    - "i2c_master": The I2C master example (apply tcp_demo as slave) demonstrate the deep sleep mechanism
   - “start_up”: entry examples for QuickDev framework.
     - “qd_app”: This is a quick-start example for developer running QuickDev framework on Opulink Devkit.
 The “qd_app” (applying the Opulinks Utility App on iOS or Android), demonstrates the functionalities such as BLE/WiFi provision ad BLE OTA.
   - “wifi”: The Wi-Fi relative examples.